+We use news articles written in English from the Thomson Reuters News Archive for the period 2003--2016.
+In the News Archive, multiple news articles may be filed for a single event.
+Typically, the first article is an alert, which is a short message containing only essential facts.
+This is followed by a newsbreak, usually released within 5--20 minutes after the alert.
+A newsbreak consists of a headline, which is similar to that of the alert, and two to four paragraphs of body text.
+Subsequent updates may follow the newsbreak after an additional 20--30 minutes, providing further information.

+In this study, we use the newsbreak corresponding to each event.
+Although we are interested in the timing of public disclosure, alerts often do not include sufficient details about the related firms, whereas newsbreaks do.
+The time difference between alerts and newsbreaks is typically less than 20 minutes, which is negligible given that our analysis is conducted at the daily frequency.
+Accordingly, the release time of the newsbreak is aligned with the next market closing time of the relevant stock market, and the corresponding trading day is defined as day zero in the subsequent analyses.
+The newsbreak includes the time, headline, main text, Refinitiv Identification Codes (RICs) of one or more listed firms mentioned in the article, and other metadata.

-This study utilizes four major data sources.
-First, our information on news relies on news articles written in English included in the NewsArchive provided by Thomson Reuters for the period 2003-2016.
-The information in each news article includes the time, headline, main text, Refinitiv Identification Code (a ticker-like code) of firms mentioned in the article, language, etc. As we will explain in detail later, our sentiment analysis, which determines the degree of positivity or negativity of each news article about the firms mentioned, utilizes the main text.
-The average number of words in an article is 243, whereas its median is 136 and maximum is 3,911.
-Although the total number of news articles in the NewsArchive for the period examined is 20,803,561, we focus on 3,447,425 that mention any firm publicly listed in 105 stock markets in the world.
-Among these news articles, 90\% mention three or fewer firms, while the maximum number of firms mentioned in a single article is 33.
-(Figure \ref{fig:firmpernews}).
-The number of news articles that mention a particular firm during the period 2003-2016 is quite skewed.
-55.6\% of firms were never mentioned, while 0.1\% were mentioned more than 10,000 times (Figure \ref{fig:newsperfirm}).
+As we will explain in detail later, our sentiment analysis, which determines the degree of positivity or negativity of each news article, utilizes the main text.
+The average number of words in an article is 243, whereas its median is 136 and its maximum is 3,911.
+Although the total number of news articles in the News Archive for the period examined is 20,803,561, we focus on 3,447,425 that mention any publicly listed firm in 105 stock markets in the world.
+Among these news articles, 90\% mention three or fewer firms, while the maximum number of firms mentioned in a single article is 33 (Figure \ref{fig:firmpernews}).
+The number of news articles that mention a particular listed firm during the period 2003--2016 is highly skewed.
+More than half of firms (55.6\%) were never mentioned, while 0.1\% were mentioned more than 10,000 times (Figure \ref{fig:newsperfirm}).